Attachment & Relational Wounds

 Disorganised

-They are adaptive strategies formed in response to relational environments.
+These often get misunderstood as personality traits but are actually adaptive strategies formed in response to relational environments.

 Over time, these early attachment strategies become internal working models shaping how we interpret closeness, conflict, reassurance and rejection in adulthood.